ocean-uhh/seasenselib/docs/source/index.rst

    contain the root `toctree` directive.

-Welcome to CTD Tools documentation!
+Welcome to SeaSenseLib documentation!
 ====================================

-`ctd-tools` is a library to process data from oceanographic sensor formats.
+`seasenselib` is a library to process data from oceanographic sensor formats.

-For recommendations or bug reports, please visit https://github.com/ocean-uhh/ctd-tools/issues/new
+For recommendations or bug reports, please visit https://github.com/ocean-uhh/seasenselib/issues/new

 .. toctree::